 the old ways of thought … had destroyed almost all veneration for the pagan dead. … Affection had made its exit with respect, and only superstition remained.
 Ancient superstitions are not rooted out as easily as ancient loves.
 The ghosts of the dead still haunted the villages; the difference was that they had become wholly vindictive now in the belief of everyone but a handful of the dying generation.”

-Here Sir Arthur is dealing with the fundamental thinking of many millions upon millions of villagers not only in the Pacific area but all over the world, and his analysis is very penetrating and should not be skipped over lightly.
+Here Sir Arthur is dealing with the fundamental thinking of many millions upon millions of villagers, not only in the Pacific area, but all over the world, and his analysis is very penetrating and should not be skipped over lightly.
 To deny what we do not understand ourselves, to dismiss as nonsense or superstition other people’s beliefs just because in our society no comparable beliefs of this nature may still exist, is both foolish and unkind.
 I remember a conversation with the President of Rwanda, who said he had studied Western philosophy as well as African philosophy and that the difference was that to the Westerner the sequence of birth, childhood, puberty, death and the hereafter was interrupted, broken off by death, but to the African it was one uninterrupted process.
 This impressed me very deeply because it is also the Bahá’í viewpoint—life and death are seen as one great, unbroken experience of the soul of man journeying towards his Creator.

 Bahá’u’lláh teaches that those who have passed beyond the veil of death can be aware of us and our doings in this world; indeed, He makes the truly astonishing statement that pure and sanctified souls who have passed away assist and guide humanity in this world: “The light which these souls radiate is responsible for the progress of the world and the advancement of its peoples.
-They are like unto leaven which leaveneth the world of being, and constitute the animating force through which the arts and wonders of the world are made manifest … These souls … have provided, and will
+They are like unto leaven which leaveneth the world of being, and constitute the animating force through which the arts and wonders of the world are made manifest. … These souls … have provided, and will

 continue to provide, the supreme moving impulse in the world of being.”

-When we join to this Baha’u’llah’s teachings on the power of intercession, that we may ask those who have gone beyond to intercede with the Almighty on our behalf; when we add the fact that He teaches that our prayers for the dead, and good deeds done in their name, can speed the development of their souls and increase the spiritual outpourings they receive; we see how inextricably interwoven are this world and the next and, if we take the trouble to ponder upon it tolerantly, can acquire at least a little insight into what ancestor worship means in the lives of millions of people.
+When we join to this Baha’u’llah’s teachings on the power of intercession, that we may ask those who have gone beyond to intercede with the Almighty on our behalf; when we add the fact that He teaches that our prayers for the dead, and good deeds done in their name, can speed the development of their souls and increase the spiritual outpourings they receive; then we see how inextricably interwoven are this world and the next and, if we take the trouble to ponder upon it tolerantly, can acquire at least a little insight into what ancestor worship means in the lives of millions of people.
 It may have become fogged with superstition and distorted through ignorance, but there is, evidently, from our own Bahá’í teachings, an indissoluble and primary bond between us who are here and those who have preceded us into eternal life.